DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We moved sub-categories from ‘candidate behaviour’ and ‘honesty and professionalism’ to ‘communication and scheduling’.

-We did this because ‘communication and scheduling’ better describes the reasons within.
+We did this because ‘communication and scheduling’ better describes the sub-categories.

 It contains: